-- Most Luxurious Big Ships: If you want a more casual kind of luxury, Radisson Seven Seas' Seven Seas Mariner offers just that.
-Among the mainstream cruise ships, Celebrity's Infinity and Summit are the big winners, offering cutting-edge modern ships with great service, dining, and design. - Best Cruise Tours: Holland America Line and Princess are the leaders in linking cruises with land tours into the Interior, either before or after your cruise.
+- pure luxury with an Italian edge.
+Among the mainstream cruise ships, Celebrity's Infinity and Millennium are the big winners, offering cutting-edge modern ships with great service, dining, and design.
+Also impressive are Princess' newest and biggest vessels in Alaska, the Sapphire Princess and Diamond Princess. - Best Cruise Tours: Holland America Line and Princess are the leaders in linking cruises with land tours into the Interior, either before or after your cruise.
 They own their own hotels, deluxe motorcoaches, and railcars, and after many years in the business, they both really know what they're doing.
-Princess concentrates more on the Anchorage/Denali/ Fairbanks routes, while Holland America has many itineraries that get you to the Yukon Territory's Dawson City and Whitehorse.
+Princess concentrates more on the Denali/Fairbanks and Kenai Peninsula routes, while Holland America has many itineraries that get you to the Yukon Territory.
+Royal Caribbean (which owns Royal Caribbean and Celebrity Cruises) has also made strides as the number three Alaska player, operating its own trains and motor coaches.